finos/common-domain-model/documentation/source/documentation.rst

 The CDM has two main types for this:

 * ``CalculationPeriodDates`` specifies the inputs required to construct a calculation period schedule
-* ``CalculationPeriodData`` specifies typical attributes of a calculation period such as start date, end date, etc.
+* ``CalculationPeriodData`` specifies actual attribute values of a calculation period such as start date, end date, etc.

 From this data model, a function is required to compute the latter based on the former (and also the current date):